crs4/life_monitor/authenticate-your-client.md

 ## OAuth2

-Life Monitor supports [OAuth2 Authorization Code](https://www.oauth.com/oauth2-servers/server-side-apps/authorization-code)
+LifeMonitor supports [OAuth2 Authorization Code](https://www.oauth.com/oauth2-servers/server-side-apps/authorization-code)
 authentication.
 All API calls compatible with this authentication scheme are visible in the [API specs](https://api.lifemonitor.eu/static/apidocs.html) with the authentication scheme *OAuth (AuthorizationCodeFlow)*.

-To use OAuth2 with Life Monitor, you have to register your client with Life Monitor.
+To use OAuth2 with LifeMonitor, you have to register your client with LifeMonitor.

 ### Registering your OAuth2 client